Wednesday, January 9, 2019

 Today, the King of nations may be acting or playing like God; the worst is denying or not believing in God.
 This is the test of our time, whether we will remain faithful or abandon our faith just because of the words or orders coming from our King.
 Today, we have our modern version of King Herod, who is envious of someone's light and Divinity.
 We are reliving the olden times, just like the stories in the bible.
 Our modern society is like reenacting the biblical films I've watched.
 It is happening again, and my time is tested as a Catholic faithful.
 My time, my loved one's time, and the next generations' time.

-Even the Kings who had vast powers and may belong to other faith have paid respect and gratitude to the newborn Christ.
+Even the kings with vast powers who may have belonged to other faiths have paid respect and gratitude to the newborn Christ.
 It shows humility in spirit and an honorable act to someone greater in power.
 If only our nation's great leaders had acquired those virtues like the three wise men, we would live in peace, like a paradise or a promised land.
-We need a King who not only shows courage and willpower but a King who also shows humility, compassion, and faith in his people.
+We need a King who shows courage, willpower, humility, compassion, and faith in his people.

-It may be the end of the yuletide season, but many Catholic events are to be celebrated in the days and months to come.
+It may be the end of the Yuletide season, but many Catholic events will be celebrated in the days and months to come.

-May this journey to a deeper Catholic understanding lead to spiritual growth and the maturity for enlightenment and more excellent service that is beyond the digital world we currently live in.
-May the younger generations be taught to be responsible "Kings" capable of influencing others in their thoughts and actions.
-As we go through our Christian initiations, may we fully accept and embrace God through the Holy Spirit and in the name of Jesus Christ our Lord forever and ever.
+May this journey to a deeper Catholic understanding lead to spiritual growth, maturity, and enlightenment.
+May it inspire us to serve beyond the digital world we currently live in.
+Let us hope that the younger generations will be taught to be responsible 'Kings' capable of influencing others in their thoughts and actions.
+As we go through our Christian initiations, may we fully accept and embrace God through the Holy Spirit and in the name of Jesus Christ our Lord, paving the way for a more faithful and enlightened future.

 © 2019 Del Cusay